Poem for a Birthday: Background

 According to biographer Caroline King Barnard "Poem for a Birthday" was written "during the fall of 1959 at Yaddo, following Plath's summer trip across the United States and just before her return to England."
 On October 22, 1959, Plath recorded in her notebook her struggle to develop the material that would emerge as "Poem for a Birthday":

 Ambitious seeds of a long poem made up of separate sections.
 Poem on her Birthday.
 To be a dwelling on madhouses, nature; meanings of tools, greenhouses, florists' shops, tunnels vivid and disjointed.
 Never over.
 Developing.
 Rebirth.
 Despair.
 Old women.
 Block it out.

 This notebook entry was made just five days before Plath’s 27th birthday.
 On November 5, Plath exalted: "Miraculously, I wrote seven poems in my 'Poems for a Birthday' sequence."

 Interpretation

 "Maenad", the third in the series of poems that comprise "Poem for a Birthday", invokes the Maenad, in which the speaker "assumes the character of maenadic woman, frenzied and raging, throughout the seven-poem sequence."
 Here the maternal figure is indifferent to her offspring:

 The mother of mouths didn’t love me.

-The old man drank to a doll.
+The old man shrank to a doll.

 O I am too big to go backward: